 Who runs the course...

 I’m Helen, founder of Guilty Mothers Club.
-I have three little ones and live in Manchester, UK.
+I have four little ones and live in Manchester, UK.

 I have over a decades experience in HR, specifically leadership / talent management and I have spent the last 8 years designing and delivering training and development programmes.
 From recruiting coaches and creating mentoring schemes through to launching an entire leadership academy I have trained hundreds of people of all levels and roles and am hooked on personal development.